pygraz/ghp-website/docs/index.md

 ## ATTENTION : UPDATE

-:material-account-alert: Due to sickness of our speaker todays talk is canceled!
+:material-account-alert: Due to sickness of our speaker todays talk is cancelled!

 The meeting will take place, but without a talk.